IRobL/myblog/README.md

 - (Note, if you named your repo YOUR-USER.github.io, it will appear without the `your_project` subfolder)

+## Optional

+- Choose a theme from:  https://pages.github.com/themes/ and add it to the `_config.yml` file
+- Ensure you create `_layouts/home.html` and such with the proper content (consult [minima](https://github.com/jekyll/minima/tree/master/_layouts))

 ## Local Testing/ Development

 `jekyll serve`